Probabilistic Trust Intervals for Out of Distribution Detection: Introduction

 Optimization of the probabilistic trust intervals' sizes is the most critical component of our proposed approach.
 These intervals should be small enough to not allow the network siblings to go far off from the optimal point.
 At the same time, the interval sizes should be large enough to produce distinguishable output variations between ID and OOD data.
 For this purpose, we design a loss function which tries to optimise the size of intervals around each weight such that inside these intervals the output variations are small for ID inputs.
 Subsequently, these variations are used to quantify the similarity among the outputs of different sibling networks using a newly designed \textit{measure of agreement}.
 The deployment of probabilistic trust intervals around weights with measure of agreement on the trained networks enables OOD detection without using any kind of OOD validation samples or surrogate proxies of OOD data.

-We evaluate our method on different shallow and deep neural classifiers, including VGG-16 \cite{vgg}, ResNet-20~\cite{resnet} and DenseNet-100 \cite{densenet20}.
-We use MNIST \cite{mnist}, CIFAR-10 \cite{cifar10}, SVHN \cite{svhn}, CIFAR-100 \cite{cifar100}, Fashion-MNIST \cite{fmnist}, CMATERDB~\cite{cmaterdb}, and Gaussian images, where each pixel is sampled from \(\mathcal{N}(0, 1)\).
+We evaluate our method on different shallow and deep neural classifiers, including VGG-16~\cite{vgg}, ResNet-20~\cite{resnet}, and DenseNet-100~\cite{densenet20}.
+We use MNIST~\cite{mnist}, CIFAR-10~\cite{cifar_ten}, SVHN~\cite{svhn}, CIFAR-100~\cite{cifar_hun}, Fashion-MNIST~\cite{fmnist}, CMATERDB~\cite{cmaterdb}, and Gaussian images, where each pixel is sampled from $\mathcal{N}(0, 1)$.
 Our approach outperforms previous works related to OOD input detection in most of the experiments.
-For example, the False Positive Rate at 95\% True Positive Rate, for MNIST as ID and Fashion-MNIST as OOD data, is found to be 12.46\% by using just 2 sets of weights as compared to 27.48\% which is the best among the considered baselines.
-In addition, we also tested our approach on corrupted CIFAR-10 (CIFAR-10-C)~\cite{cifar10-c} and adversarial samples generated using Fast Gradient Sign Method~\cite{fgsm}, and observed that the proposed approach is able to comfortably highlight both corrupted and adversarial inputs.
-In summary our main contributions are as follows, \begin{itemize} \item We define probabilistic trust intervals for optimized weight parameters of neural networks and provide a mechanism to optimize interval sizes according to ID data.
+For example, the False Positive Rate at 95\% True Positive Rate, for MNIST as ID and Fashion-MNIST as OOD data, is found to be 12.46\% using just two sets of weights, compared to 27.09\%, which is the best among the considered baselines.
+Additionally, we tested our approach on corrupted CIFAR-10 (CIFAR-10-C)~\cite{cifar10-c} and adversarial samples generated using the Fast Gradient Sign Method~\cite{fgsm}, observing that the proposed approach is able to comfortably highlight both corrupted and adversarial inputs.

+In summary, our main contributions are as follows, \begin{itemize} \item We define probabilistic trust intervals for optimized weight parameters of neural networks and provide a mechanism to optimize interval sizes according to ID data.
 These trust intervals allow sampling of multiple weight values to create siblings of a network. \item We design a measure of agreement, which in combination with optimized probabilistic trust intervals is useful to create OOD detectors. \item The proposed approach provides a simple way of enabling OOD detection ability in any neural network without using any OOD samples during training and also without raising any major concern of memory requirement. \item Our experiments show that the proposed approach is also suitable to flag corrupted and adversarial inputs. \item We conduct experiments with networks of various depths and with different datasets, and observe considerably better performance as compared to state-of-the-art OOD detection approaches in most cases.

 \end{itemize}